Military Spouse Provisional Admission - Minimum Threshold Requirements

 - I physically reside within the Commonwealth of Virginia.

-- I have never failed the Virginia Bar Examination.
+- I have never failed the Virginia Bar Exam.

 - I have completed/will complete twelve (12) hours of instruction approved by the Virginia Continuing Legal Education Board on Virginia substantive and/or procedural law, including four (4) hours of ethics, within the six-month period immediately preceding or following the filing of this application.